 The following is my professional background:

 Lisa Bardack is a writer and environmental educator currently focused on the moral consequences inherent in unconventional forms of fossil fuel extraction.
-She is educating people in places of faith about high-volume, slickwater hydraulic fracturing — the natural gas extraction process more commonly known as fracking — and the ethical dilemma fracking poses, as more and more evidence points to the fact that fracking is contaminating water, air and citizens.
+She is on the speakers bureau for Interfaith Power and Light, educating people in places of faith about high-volume, slickwater hydraulic fracturing — the natural gas extraction process more commonly known as fracking — and the ethical dilemma fracking poses, as more and more evidence points to the fact that fracking is contaminating water, air and citizens.

-Lisa Bardack began her career in video and audio post-production, working for almost a decade in production management and marketing.
+Lisa Bardack began her career in video and audio post-production, working for almost a decade in production management and marketing for such facilities as Henninger Media Services.
 She later served as a media associate with the Benton Foundation which worked to bring together government, nonprofit and corporate leaders to explore and develop the use of communications technologies in solving social problems.
 Lisa entered the field of environmental advocacy at The Wilderness Society.
 After working there in program development and grant-writing, she played a pivotal role organizing a retreat for over 40 national Green Group environmental organization directors and vice presidents to explore organization values and how to implement these values into mission and message.

 Lisa also served as U.S. Coordinator for the Earth Charter, an international civil society document that defines the necessary principles for building a just, sustainable and peaceful global society.
 She served as liaison for the Earth Charter at the first preparatory meeting for the World Summit on Sustainable Development (WSSD) held at the United Nations, as well as at additional WSSD preparatory meetings in the national non-profit community.